-Each primary author must execute the online copyright form and obtain a release from his/her organization vesting the copyright with ACES.
-Both the author(s) and affiliated organization(s) are allowed to use the copyrighted material freely for their own private purposes.
+Each primary author must execute the online copyright form and with ACES.
+Both the author(s) and affiliated organization(s) are allowed to use the copyrighted material freely for their own

 Permission is granted to quote short passages and reproduce figures and tables from and ACES Journal issue provided the source is cited.
 Copies of ACES Journal articles may be made in accordance with usage permitted by Sections 107 or 108 of the U.S. Copyright Law.
 This consent does not extend to other kinds of copying, such as for general distribution, for advertising or promotional purposes, for creating new collective works, or for resale.
 The reproduction of multiple copies and the use of articles or extracts for commercial purposes require the consent of the author and specific permission from ACES.
-Institutional members are allowed to copy any ACES Journal issue for their internal distribution only.
+Institutional members are allowed to copy any ACES Journal issue for their